 Choosing the tool of tracking and management, we always take into account the task of the project and the preferences of the customer.
 That is why we use not only Trello, but also other tools helpful in this issue.
 However, we always present and explain our scheme of workflow in Trello to the customers and in most cases they agree with our choice.
 But it should also be said that we are flexible and never miss the opportunity to try new tools.
 The sphere of design is lively and dynamic as well as the field of project management.
 That’s why on the basis of practical experience we suppose that trying and testing new tools is keeping our eyes on the ball never missing new prospective improvements.

-Sure, we could say much more about Trello as well as other tools of tracking and monitoring, so you will be able to see more detailed descriptions and reviews of these tools in next articles of our Blog.
+Sure, we could say much more about Trello as well as other tools for tracking and monitoring, so you will be able to see more detailed descriptions and reviews of these tools in next articles of our Blog.

 How do you organize in-studio communication flow?

 Trying to find the best solution for this purpose, we used two tools simultaneously.
 Trello, mentioned above, was used for aims of sharing the data: we create boards on which save necessary links, documents, images, ebooks or discussed long-term projects and issues.
-For fast information exchange and current questions or discussions Skype-chat was used efficiently for a long time.
+For fast information exchange and current questions or discussions, Skype-chat was used efficiently for a long time.

-However, recently we have changed our preferences after Slack being introduced in our work process by the clients of the studio — the company Fuse Tools.
-Being already aware of its advantages, Fuse Tools team insisted on using it instead of Skype as more multifunctional option for fast and successful collaboration.
+However, recently we have changed our preferences after Slack being introduced in our work process by the clients of the studio – the company Fuse Tools.
+Being already aware of its advantages, Fuse Tools team insisted on using it instead of Skype as a more multifunctional option for fast and successful collaboration.

 Analyzing its functions, Tubik Studio managers made a decision to test the tool in terms of full-time studio communication instead of Skype.
-After several days all the team accepted this change as Slack really provides wider field for work not only as a chatroom but also for sharing and saving data.
+After several days all the team accepted this change as Slack really provides the wider field for work not only as a chatroom but also for sharing and saving data.
 One more thing that has become a bias towards Slack is the possibility to configure different integration including Trello for faster and smoother workflow.